 The final issue to consider for this post is the matter of Tradition (with a capital "T").
 Here's the official position from the Catechism:

 As a result the Church, to whom the transmission and interpretation of Revelation is entrusted, "does not derive her certainty about all revealed truths from the holy Scriptures alone.
 Both Scripture and Tradition must be accepted and honored with equal sentiments of devotion and reverence.
-(Paragraph 82, bold added for emphasis)
+(Paragraph 82, underline added)

 While the "traditions" (lowercase "t") that have been handed down are beneficial (for example, communion and baptism, regular meeting together of the saints on the Lord's Day for worship and instruction, the fellowship of believers, etc.), "Tradition" is derived from the teaching Magesterium of the Roman Church (the Bishops, Cardinals, and the Pope) and is the interpreter of the faith.